acearchive/legacy-artifact-action/README.md

       --pin-endpoint url     The url of the IPFS pinning service API endpoint to use --pin-token token      The secret bearer token for the configured IPFS pinning service -r, --repo path            The path of the git repo containing the artifact files (default ".")
-      --w3s-token token      The secret API token for Web3.Storage
+      --w3s-pin              Use the pinning service provided by Web3.Storage --w3s-token token      The secret API token for Web3.Storage
 ```